Cinema Project – An Overview

 Director General of the Foundation: Giora Einy, Adv.

-Head of Productions: Mr. Yoav Abramovich
+Deputy Director General: Mr. Yoav Abramovich

 The Rabinovich Foundation can accept submissions only from filmmakers who are Israeli residents.
 We can only support Israeli films, or international co-productions between a producer that is a resident of country that the State of Israel has an international coproduction agreement with, and an Israeli co-producer.